SAP/vscode-test-cli/packages/vscode-test-cli/README.md

    If you prefer to use a different name or a different path you can pass the `--config` parameter with a path to the configuration file (relative to the current working directory) when running `vscode-test-cli`.

-1. Add a dev dependency to this package in the `devDependencies` section of your extension's `package.json` file.
 1. Add a script for running the tests in the `scripts` section of your extension's `package.json` file:

    ```json
    "test": "vscode-test-cli"
    ```

+1. If your extension tests are written in TypeScript, add a dev dependency to `@types/mocha` in the `devDependencies` section of your extension's `package.json` file.
+To ensure compatibility, the version of `@types/mocha` should be the compatible with the version of `Mocha` defined in this package (for example, you can use `@types/mocha` version `8.2.0`).
+Run `npm install` or `yarn` from the extension root directory after adding the dependency.
 1. Create a [`Mocha`](https://mochajs.org/) configuration file in JSON or JavaScript format and set its path in the `vscode-test-cli` configuration file `mochaConfigPath` property.
 1. Write tests for your extension.
-1. If your extension tests are written in TypeScript, add a dev dependency to `@types/mocha` in the `devDependencies` section of your extension's `package.json` file.
-To ensure compatibility, the version of `@types/mocha` should be the compatible with the version of `Mocha` defined in this package (for example, you can use `@types/mocha` version `8.2.0`).
 1. Use the `test` script to run the tests.

 To add test coverage follow these steps:

 1. Create an [`nyc`](https://github.com/istanbuljs/nyc) configuration file in JSON or JavaScript format and set its path in the `vscode-test-cli` configuration file `nycConfigPath` property.
 1. Add a dev dependency to `nyc` in the `devDependencies` section of your extension's `package.json` file.
 To ensure compatibility, the version of `nyc` should be the same as the dependency defined in this package (version `15.1.0`).
+Run `npm install` or `yarn` from the extension root directory after adding the dependency.
 1. Add a script for running the tests with code coverage and reporting the code coverage results in the `scripts` section of your extension's `package.json` file:

    ```json